-AMH is supported by 15 permanent employees who work full-time, consisting of 9 male and 6 female employees (Figure 4).
-There is no changes in our workforce strength from FY2020 to FY2021.
+AMH is supported by 14 permanent employees who work full-time, consisting of 8 male and 6 female employees (Figure 4).
+There is a reduction of one employee in our workforce strength from FY2021 to FY2022.
 Our employees can be broken down into 3 employee categories: Management, Office staff and Production staff.

 Figure 4.
-AMH employees, breakdown by gender from FY2020 - FY2021
+AMH employees, breakdown by gender from FY2021 - FY2022

 Figure 5.
-AMH employees, breakdown by age, gender, and employee category in FY2021
+AMH employees, breakdown by age, gender, and employee category in FY2022